cloudrainstar/bionemo-framework/docs/docs/user-guide/getting-started/development.md

 ## BioNeMo Code Overview

 The BioNeMo codebase is structured as a meta-package that collects together many Python packages.
 We designed BioNeMo this way with the expectation that users will import and use BioNeMo in their own projects.
-By structuring code this way, we ensure that bionemo developers follow similar patterns to those we expect of our end users.
+By structuring code this way, we ensure that BioNeMo developers follow similar patterns to those we expect of our end users.

 Each model is stored in its own subdirectory of `sub-packages`.
 Some examples of models include: